Because you have type 2 diabetes, you know it’s a must to keep your blood sugar levels under control. But do you know what makes them spike?

 That doesn’t mean you can’t sweat it out.
 Exercise is one of the best things you can do for your whole body.
 But ask your doctor what changes you may need to make in your treatment plan to keep your blood sugar in the right range.

+When you’re really under pressure, your body releases hormones like cortisol and adrenaline.
 This is your fight-or-flight response.
 It prompts your body to act like it’s under attack.

-When this happens, your hormone levels go up.
 Your body burns its stored energy sources -- glucose and fat -- to meet the threat.
 When you have diabetes, insulin can’t break through the cells to break down the glucose, and your levels rise.

 Stress can also cause blood sugar to rise indirectly.
 You may be less likely to take care of yourself by eating right, exercising, or taking your medicine when you’re stressed out.